Dhruvilpatel27/Mp4Url/readme.md

 ## SpringBoot Application
-Spring Boot-based application with controller and Project reactor  to introduce non-blocking and reactive capabilities to the application for feasibility
+Spring Boot-based application with controller for parsing mp4 files and Integrated with Project reactor to introduce non-blocking and reactive capabilities to the application for feasibility

-Required: JDK, Any IDE,  Spring Dependencies -1)Spring Web, 2) Spring Boot Dev Tools
+Required: JDK, Any IDE,  Spring Dependencies -1)Spring Web 2) Spring Boot Dev Tools

 ### Program Logic :
 1. The client makes an HTTP GET request to the /analyze endpoint with a URL parameter specifying the MP4 file URL and then analyzeMP4 method is invoked.